ikt32/scripts-updates/5-gears-readme.md

 * Wheel not detected:
   * Ensure you've (tried to) set up the wheel by assigning the axes and buttons.
+    * The script switches inputs when it detects throttle/brake/clutch input.
+To switch to wheel, assign throttle and brake and use the throttle and brake.
+The script notifies when it switches.
   * When using Steam:
     * Fix: Uncheck `Generic Gamepad Configuration Support` in Steam Big Picture settings, Controller settings.
 (Found by Kaerali)